rikuf2/basic-csharp/src/content/part1/part1-3.md

 The magic number is 42.
 ```

 In our example, we combined a string, value of our variable, and another string.
-Notice, that the first string ends in whitespace, so there is space between the word "is" and the value.
-The dot in the end does not have whitespace, so it is right next to the number.
+<Note>The first string ends in whitespace, so there is space between the word "is" and the value.
+The dot in the end does not have whitespace, so it is right next to the number.</Note>

 ```cpp
 Console.WriteLine("The magic number is " + 42);